 In 2018, the Nassau Film Festival was named the number one comprehensive short film festival in the New Jersey/New York/Pennsylvania tri-state region and one of the best comprehensive short film festivals in the United States.

 The Nassau Film Festival (NFF) screens only short films (30 seconds to 20 Minutes) in the following categories: fiction, documentary, animation, student fiction, music videos, trailers, horror and episodic.
-The historic Princeton Garden Theatre on Nassau Street in Princeton, NJ across the street from Princeton University will once again host the 2020 festival which will be held on Saturday November 14 and Sunday May 15, 2020.
-Last year the festival screened films from filmmakers whose countries represent all six populated continents.
+It is our hope that in 2022 the historic Princeton Garden Theatre on Nassau Street in Princeton, NJ across the street from Princeton University will once again host the festival - assuming it is safe to return to an indoor setting.
+The festival will also, in addition to the theater format will virtually screen films.
+In years past, the festival has screened films from filmmakers whose countries represent all six populated continents.

 Award winners will be notified after the conclusion of the festival.

 The Best of Fest awards are voted upon by the audience who attend the Fest in each of the categories.
-Best of Fest award recipients receive a trophy and laurel recognizing their achievements.
+Best of Fest award recipients receive laurels recognizing their achievements.

 The Princeton Tiger Award is a judges award given to films which conveyed the message of their film in a superior manner.
 Recipients of this special award will also be able to access a laurel after the Fest on FilmFreeway.

-Final schedule of films that will be screened showing time and date will be posted on or around the last week in October/first week of November.
+Final schedule of films that will be screened showing time and date will be posted on or around the last week in April.

-Best of Festival Awards in each of the following seven categories: fiction, documentary, animation, student fiction films, music video, trailers and episodic.
+Best of Festival Awards in each of the following eight categories: fiction, documentary, animation, student fiction films, music video, horror, trailers and episodic.